-What to Pack For Germany in December
+What to Pack for Germany in December

 When people think of Christmas traditions, what a lot of people don't realize is that the source of a lot of these traditions is German culture.
-December is the perfect time of year to check out the appeal of this mountainous nation.
+December is the perfect time of year to check out the appeal of this beautiful nation.

 But one caveat of the Christmas market circuit is the winter temperatures.
 Most of these markets are outdoors, and when you throw in the rain and snow that are common during German winters, you'll be miserable if you don't pack correctly for the weather.

 Packing for Germany in December requires being prepared for the intense German winter, which can range in the average temperatures of 33F to 45F (just above freezing).
 The Christmas markets that are popular with tourists are also typically outdoors.

 There are also many other popular outdoor activities that are popular during December in Germany, such as:

 You don't have to spend your whole vacation frozen stiff though.
 With the right attitude towards practical wardrobe layering and some simple preparation ahead of time, you'll be able to enjoy the more magical side of German winters in cozy comfort.

 Packing necessities for a trip to Germany in December can be broken down into two basic categories: travel essentials and weather-related gear.
 Travel essentials are things that you would need to carry with you as an international traveler regardless of where you are.

 Wardrobe choices for a German vacation in December are similar to those you would take to any winter destination, but if you choose Germany, you need to take the inclement winter weather into account.